AC-FireGirl/DianeSilva/README.md

-- 👋 Hi, I’m RJ_Gaming
+- 👋 Hi, I’m RJ47min
-- 👀 I’m interested in Coding, Music Making, Digital Art, Animation and Streaming
+- 👀 I’m interested in Coding, Music Making, Digital Art, Animation and Games
 - 🌱 I’m currently learning Intermediate FNF Coding
 - 💞️ I’m looking to collaborate on FNF Mods
-- 📫 How to reach me on Discord (DM RJ_Gaming {Vs Rico James}#2969) and Twitter (Search up @RJ_Gaming8081)
+- 📫 How to reach me on Discord (!RJ47min!#7497) and Twitter (@RJ47min)

 <!---
 RJGaming-coder/RJGaming-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.